Spotlight Lucky 15: four horses to back on Sunday

 Last updated

-- Stratford Placepot tips: Robbie Wilders' picks for the £50,000 guaranteed pool
+- Pontefract Placepot picks: Tom Segal attempts to crack the £50,000 guaranteed pool

 - Sunday's free racing tips: five horses to consider putting in your multiple bets

-- The Punt Acca: Harry Wilson's three horse racing tips from Stratford and Redcar on Sunday
+- The Punt Acca: Charlie Huggins' three horse racing tips at Deauville, Pontefract and Uttoxeter on Sunday

 - Spotlight Lucky 15: four horses to back on Saturday

-- Stratford Placepot tips: Robbie Wilders' picks for the £50,000 guaranteed pool
+- Pontefract Placepot picks: Tom Segal attempts to crack the £50,000 guaranteed pool

 - Sunday's free racing tips: five horses to consider putting in your multiple bets

-- The Punt Acca: Harry Wilson's three horse racing tips from Stratford and Redcar on Sunday
+- The Punt Acca: Charlie Huggins' three horse racing tips at Deauville, Pontefract and Uttoxeter on Sunday

 - Spotlight Lucky 15: four horses to back on Saturday